consistence/coding-standard/readme.md

 These checks also include some code analysis tools, such as detecting unreachable code etc. These are not part of the standard, but should be helpful.

-> Note that although the checks are allowed to run under PHP 7, the composition of CS Sniffs expects PHP 5 code.
-Please report any unexpected behavior in issues.

 Stability
 ---------